MizuchiLabs/mantrae/README.md

 ## Features

-- **🎨 Clean Interface**: Manage your Traefik configuration through a simple web UI
+- **Clean Interface**: Manage your Traefik configuration through a simple web UI
-- **🔀 Router Management**: Create and configure routers with custom rules, entrypoints, and middleware
+- **Router Management**: Create and configure routers with custom rules, entrypoints, and middleware
-- **⚙️ Middleware Support**: Add rate limiting, authentication, headers, and other middleware
+- **Middleware Support**: Add rate limiting, authentication, headers, and other middleware
-- **🏷️ Agent Mode**: Label your containers with standard Traefik labels and let the agent automatically sync them
+- **Agent Mode**: Label your containers with standard Traefik labels and let the agent automatically sync them
-- **🌐 DNS Integration**: Automatic DNS record management for Cloudflare, PowerDNS, and Technitium
+- **DNS Integration**: Automatic DNS record management for Cloudflare, PowerDNS, Technitium and PiHole DNS

 ## How It Works